One partner is HIV-positive. One is negative. That's a serodiscordant relationship.

 If you're the positive partner:

-Disclosing your status to someone you're falling for — or to an established partner — is one of the most anxiety-laden moments in the HIV-positive experience.
-Even knowing U=U makes you medically safe, many positive men carry a background fear of rejection, of being seen as a risk, of their status defining how they're perceived.
+Disclosing to someone you're falling for — or to a long-term partner — is one of the harder moments in the HIV-positive experience.
+Even when you know U=U makes you medically safe, the background fear of being seen as a risk, of your status defining how someone sees you, doesn't just switch off.
+That's worth saying out loud, not just managing quietly.
+It's extremely common, and carrying it alone is harder than it needs to be.

 If you're the negative partner:

-If a long-term partner discloses to you, the fear response is normal.
-So is confusion about what this means practically.
-The short version: your partner is managing a chronic condition, you're not at significant risk if they're undetectable, and the practical changes to your relationship are smaller than the emotional ones feel right now.
+The fear response when a partner discloses is normal.
+So is the confusion about what it actually means in practice.
+The short version: your partner is managing a chronic condition, you're not at meaningful risk if they're undetectable, and the practical changes to your relationship are smaller than the emotional ones feel right now.

 🟢 How It Works in Practice